gathering/tgmanage/tools/README.md

 ------------------------------------------------------------------
 Files that are not used?
 Need to revisit these files...

->tools/make-switch-placements.pl
+* tools/make-switch-placements.pl

-Updates positions for switches in NMS map (png)
+** Updates positions for switches in NMS map (png)?

-> tools/make-switches.pl
+* tools/make-switches.pl
-> tools/fetch-portlist.sh
+* tools/fetch-portlist.sh